 - Mini HDMI to Micro HDMI

-You can use these to connect various devices with each other.
-For instance, you can use standard HDMI to mini HDMI for connector your camcorder with your PC.
+You can use these to connect various devices.
+For instance, you can connect your camcorder to your PC using standard HDMI stone.

 2. HDMI Cables with Ends of Different Interfaces

-The different ends of an HDMI cable are not just limited to the HDMI interface itself, you can find HDMI cables with ends conforming to different interface as well.
+The different ends of an HDMI cable are not just limited to the HDMI interface itself; you can find HDMI cables with backs conforming to other interfaces.

 - HDMI to VGA